-Installing the software on the user's computer - The CD that is provided along with the USB Programing Cable contains two different kinds of software.
-The first software is called: "SBDCONFIG-DRIVER" and the second software is called: "SBDCONFIG-DRIVER"), which is compatible with the Windows 10 operating system.
+Installing the software on the user's computer - The USB that is provided along with the USB Programing Cable contains two different kinds of software.
+The first software is called: "SBDCONFIG-DRIVER" and the second software is called: "SBDConfig-MSG."
+First, there is a need to install the USB programing Cable driver (called: "SBDCONFIG-DRIVER"), which is compatible with the Windows 10 operating system.
 Please follow the below steps:

 - a.
-Copy the USB DRIVER software ZIP folder provided on the CD to your computer's desktop. - b.
+Copy the USB DRIVER software ZIP folder provided on the USB to your computer's desktop. - b.
 Un-zip (extract) the USB DRIVER software. - c.
 Connect the USB connector side of the USB Programming Cable to the computer's USB port.
 When inserting the USB-A side into the USB-A port, confirm that the metal contacts on the adapter are facing the metal contacts on the port connector (in most computers, the metal USB contacts should be inserted facing up).
 The adapter is not reversible and will not function if installed upside down into the computer. - d.
 Go to the "Device Manager" located in the "Control Panel" menu on your computer.
 You can do so by simply typing "Device Manager" in your computer search bar. - e.
 In order to identify if the computer has automatically recognized the USB programming cable, scroll down to the "Universal Serial Bus Controllers" menu in the "Device Manager" (as shown in Image A).
 Expand the "Universal Serial Bus Controllers" menu by double clicking on it.
 Search for a line with the following name: "USB Serial Converter" (as shown in Image B).
 If this does not appear, skip to step g.